-The phrase 'library and information professionals' refers to those members of the profession who have completed an entry-level qualification in library and information management at either Associate or Library Technician level.
+The phrase 'library and information professional' refers to those members of the profession who have successfully completed an entry-level qualification in library and information science at either Associate or Library Technician level.

-To fulfill this important role library and information education must equip graduates with:
+To fulfill this important role, library and information education must equip graduates and life-long learners with:

 - the core knowledge, skills and generic attributes to deliver the highest-quality library and information services;

 - evidence-based practitioner research that underpins knowledge development;

 - an understanding of the importance of advocacy, information and digital literacies;

 - the skills to promote and defend the ethical values and importance of library and information services to the community;